alongenosar/ios-sdk/README.md

 ## Step 3: Configure App Settings
 1. In Xcode, from the target’s Build Settings tab, set “Enable Bitcode” option to ​ **NO.**
-2. In the target’s Capabilities tab, enable Push Notifications.
+2. In the target’s Capabilities tab, enable *Push Notifications* and *Keychain Sharing*.
 3. In the target’s Capabilities tab, under Background modes, enable Location updates and Remote notifications.

 ## Step 4: Add required keys to your info.plist file